 Partitioning large datasets

 This tool acts contextually such that adjacent and connecting features are considered when determining the final state of each individual feature.
 Using a large amount of input data can exceed memory limitations.
 To avoid this limitation, consider enabling partitioning when running this tool by specifying a partition feature class in the Cartographic Partitions geoprocessing environment variable.
 Partitioning allows the tool to sequentially process the data in logical and manageable chunks.
-The input features delineated by each partition polygon are loaded into the tool, along with additional data from a buffer zone surrounding the partition.
+The input features delineated by each partition polygon is loaded into the tool, along with additional data from a buffer zone surrounding the partition.
 The additional data is considered as processing proceeds.
 This ensures that the resulting feature classes are seamless, and the states of features spanning across partition boundaries are consistent.

 When processing the Collapse Road Detail tool by partition, the resultant roads from each partition are appended into the output feature class.
 The roads will be split at the partition edges.
 Every effort is made to ensure consistent results across partition boundaries, but it is possible that in geometrically complex or dense areas, there may be situations where a road is snapped to an incorrect road, or a road is collapsed in one partition but not when it crosses into another.